Anjo Yllana

-Anjo Yllana is a Filipino actor-comedian, television host and politician.
+Andrés José Salvador Garchitorena Yllana Jr. (born April 24, 1968), known professionally as Anjo Yllana, is a Filipino actor-comedian, television host and politician.
+He is one of the hosts from Eat Bulaga! from 1998 to 2020.

 Career

 Yllana started in show business in 1984 with talent manager the late Douglas Quijano.
 He then auditioned for the teen TV variety show That's Entertainment after attempting a career as a professional basketball player.
 He started with support roles in both comedy and drama.
 He was nominated by different award-giving bodies as Best Supporting Actor in the movie Itanong Mo sa Buwan, starring opposite Jaclyn Jose and directed by Chito S. Roño.

 His turning point in show business came in 1991, when he was given the role of Dino Tengco, the mentally disabled son of the crazy politician couple Barbara and Anding Tengco in the ABS-CBN satirical sitcom Abangan Ang Susunod Na Kabanata.
 He was awarded Best Comedy Actor by Star Awards in 1992 for his efforts.
 He was subsequently launched as a solo comedian and had several successful comedy films to his name, among them Dino, Abangan ang Susunod Na... (his launching movie), Pempe ni Sara at Pen (with Kris Aquino and Vandolph) and Milyonaryong Mini (with John Estrada and Sheryl Cruz).
 He also became part of the sitcoms Ober da Bakod (GMA Network) and Palibhasa Lalake (ABS-CBN).
 His stint in the latter sitcom cost him his role in Ober da Bakod after he decided to become an exclusive ABS-CBN talent.

 After Abangan Ang Susunod Na Kabanata ended its run, Anjo turned to TV directing via the GMA Network sitcom M.U.? which starred his brother Jomari Yllana as well as Gelli de Belen.
-Soon after, in 1999, he moved to GMA Network after ending his contract with ABS-CBN and started hosting the long-running noontime show Eat Bulaga!
+Soon after, in 1999, he moved to GMA Network after ending his contract with ABS-CBN and started hosting the long-running noontime show Eat Bulaga!.
 His former comic tandem with Janno Gibbs in Ober da Bakod was revived via Beh Bote Nga (1999-2003) and Nuts Entertainment (2003-2007).
 They also appeared together in Eat Bulaga! until Janno resigned from the show to start acting in GMA soap operas.
 His last solo TV show was Cool Center where he formed a hilarious tandem with Eugene Domingo from 2008 to 2009.

-In 2020, Anjo finally resigned from the show "Eat Bulaga" after 21 years due to the COVID-19 pandemic.
-With no other shows from his former network GMA-7, Yllana accepted Net25's offer as the lead host of the UHF network's first noontime comedy variety program, "Happy Time". with co hosts former Dabarkads host & comedian Kitkat and former That's Entertainment mainstay and former Dabarkads host comedian Janno Gibbs.
-The show also served as the reunion of Anjo & Janno tandem since "Ober Da Bakod", "Beh Bote Nga", "Nuts Entertainment" & "Eat Bulaga".
-As of 2021, Anjo was cancelled/terminated in the show due to bullying (again) incident with new hosts.
+In 2020, he finally resigned from Eat Bulaga! after 21 years due to the COVID-19 pandemic.
+With no other shows on GMA, Yllana accepted Net 25's offer as the lead host of the network's first noontime comedy variety program, Happy Time along with other co-hosts that are also formerly from Eat Bulaga! - Kitkat and Janno Gibbs.
+The show also served as the reunion of Anjo & Janno tandem since Ober Da Bakod, Beh Bote Nga, Nuts Entertainment and Eat Bulaga!.
+As of 2021, he was cancelled/terminated from the show due to another bullying incident with the new hosts.